reactive-python/reactpy-django/docs/src/reference/settings.md

 The default host(s) that can render your ReactPy components.

 ReactPy will use these hosts in a round-robin fashion, allowing for easy distributed computing.
+This is typically useful for self-hosted applications.

 You can use the `#!python host` argument in your [template tag](../reference/template-tag.md#component) to manually override this default.